hexaeight/Documentation/docs.md

 * * *

+## EndPoints

+### Fetch Secure Code

+This end point is used for generating a Secure Code or Client ID for new Client Application.
+This request is done usually ONCE when configuring HexaEight Serverless and is treated as one request

+### Fetch Auth Token

+This end point is used for decrypting an Encrypted Authenticated Web Token captured from the user using Cookie Based Authentication and consumes one request.
+Since the user information is saved in the cookie, there is no need to use this request more than once within an hour after user authentication is complete.
+This request needs to be used again after an existing token has been extended by another hour in order to fetch updated token validity information.

+This end point is also used for fetching an access token which is treated as one request and is valid for 15 minutes.
+The access token has no limit on the number of times it is allowed to access the Resource server within this 15 minute timeframe.

+### Extend Auth Token Expiration

+This end point is used for extending the expiration of an existing Encrypted Authenticated Web Token used in Cooke based Authentication by one hour and is treated as one request.

+### Fetch Cookie User

+This end point is used after extending the expiration of a JSON Web token to determine if the expiration request was successful and to decode the new expiration time in order to update the existing cookie in Cookie based authentication.
+This is the same endpoint that is used by External Services or Non Cookie based applications to decode the authenticated user using JSON Web tokens.

+* * *

 ## Customize Login Pages

 At times you may want to customize your login page to include alternate login options along with HexaEight Authentication.